schatzlab/appliedgenomics2021/assignments/assignment2/README.md

 #### Question 4.
 Whole Genome Alignment [20 pts]

 - Question 4a.
-What is the average identify of your assembly compared to the reference?
+What is the average identity of your assembly compared to the reference?
 [Hint: try `dnadiff`]
 - Question 4b.
 What is the length of the longest alignment [Hint: try `nucmer` and `show-coords`]
 - Question 4c.
 How many insertions and deletions are in the assembly?
 [Hint: try `dnadiff`]